gbdkjs/gbdkjs-site/content/docs/example-projects.md

 ## [Boilerplate Example](https://github.com/gbdkjs/gbdkjs-example-boilerplate)

-A simple example loading a scrolling backround image a single sprite with joypad controlled movement and logging when pressing A, B, Start or Select.
+A simple example displaying a scrolling backround image, a single sprite with joypad controlled movement and logging when pressing A, B, Start or Select.

 <a href="/examples/boilerplate/web/" class="button">Launch Debug</a>